-- The project must have reached a recognizably complete form between 1st August 2018 and 31st July 2020 - Joint nominations are accepted - All nominations must complete the nomination form (see DPA20B for offline version of this form for preparation) - All nominees must be clearly identified on the nomination form - Institutions may lead multiple nominations to this award - The nominee must have been a lead contributor to the project being nominated - The nomination may have been carried out anywhere in the world and should demonstrate how outcomes are being shared across the digital preservation community. - Nominations must be supported at senior management level within the nominees' institutions, demonstrated by a letter of support
+- The project must have reached a recognizably complete form between 1st August 2020 and 31st July 2022 - Joint nominations are accepted - All nominations must complete the nomination form (see DPA22B for offline version of this form for preparation) - All nominees must be clearly identified on the nomination form - Institutions may lead multiple nominations to this award - The nominee must have been a lead contributor to the project being nominated - The nomination may have been carried out anywhere in the world and should demonstrate how outcomes are being shared across the digital preservation community. - Nominations must be supported at senior management level within the nominees' institutions, demonstrated by a letter of support

-- Nomination form to be submitted by the deadline - Judges to review nominations and agree finalists - Judges to devise short thematic questions for finalists - Judges to communicate questions to finalists - Finalists invited to interview with judges - Judges to communicate thematic questions to finalists in preparation for interview - DPC members vote online based on 'Long description' supplied on the nomination form Judges make final determination against all criteria, including DPC member vote.
+- Nomination form to be submitted by the deadline - Judges reserve the right to move appropriate nominations into this category - Judges to review nominations and agree finalists - Judges to devise short thematic questions for finalists - Judges to communicate questions to finalists - Finalists invited to submit a 3 minute 'lightning' video outlining the key elements of the nomination - Finalists invited to attend an online interview with Judges - DPC members vote - Judges make final determination against all criteria, including DPC member vote.